Saturday, January 31, 2026

 Spread the pudding mixture evenly over the cream cheese layer.

-Refrigerate for 1–2 hours, or until fully set.
+Refrigerate the dessert for 1–2 hours, or until fully chilled and set.

-Slice and serve chilled, topped with extra whipped cream if desired.
+Slice and serve cold, topping with additional whipped cream if desired.

 Serving Suggestions: